kelseymok/fermentation-station/recipes/ginger-beer.md

 ### Ingredients

-* 5cm/20g or more of bio/organic ginger root
+* 5cm/20g or more of bio/organic ginger root (IMPORTANT that it is bio/organic as the conventional ginger is irradiated, removing the beneficial bacteria that we want)
 * 60g of sugar
 * (optional) a couple of tablespoons of ginger bug starter from previous batch